flyway/flyway-test-extensions/README.md

 For Flyway's features, see the [Flyway Db Org Page](http://flywaydb.org/)

-Version 7.0.0 Released
+Version 9.0.0 Released
 ----------------------

-<b>2020-10-22</b> flyway-test-extensions version <b>7.0.0</b> released.
+<b>2023-04-xx</b> flyway-test-extensions version <b>9.0.0</b> released.

-Version number 7.0.x are used to show the dependency to Flyway version 7.0.x.
+Version number 9.0.x are used to show the dependency or compatibility to Flyway version 9.x.
+The main feature can also be used with older features, see the corresponding examples.

 See also [Release Notes](https://github.com/flyway/flyway-test-extensions/wiki/Release-Notes)